ROCm/rocBLAS/docs/install/Windows_Install_Guide.rst

 Download rocBLAS
 ----------------

-The rocBLAS source code, which is the same as for the ROCm linux distributions, is available at the `rocBLAS github page <https://github.com/ROCmSoftwarePlatform/rocBLAS>`_.
+The rocBLAS source code, which is the same as for the ROCm linux distributions, is available at the `rocBLAS github page <https://github.com/ROCm/rocBLAS>`_.
-The version of the ROCm HIP SDK may be shown in the path of default installation, but you can run the HIP SDK compiler to report the verison from the bin/ folder with:
+The version of the ROCm HIP SDK may be shown in the path of default installation, but you can run the HIP SDK compiler to report the verison from the ``bin\`` folder with:

 ::